HL7/us-behavioral-health-profiles/guides/us-behavioral-health-profiles/ig/technical_artifacts/bh_to_fhir_profiles.page.md

 # {{page-title}}

 This table serves as a crosswalk between USCDI+ behavioral health data elements and their corresponding proposed FHIR profiles.
-The table maps the +BH data classes and elements, such as allergies, clinical notes, and patient demographics, to FHIR profiles, showing how each USCDI+ BH element aligns with FHIR's data standards.
+The table maps the +BH data classes and elements, such as allergies, clinical notes, and patient demographics/information, to FHIR profiles, showing how each USCDI+ BH element aligns with FHIR's data standards.
 This alignment facilitates the standardized exchange of health information across different systems, ensuring consistency and interoperability in managing and sharing healthcare data.

 <table class="tg"> <thead>
   <tr>